Haney/Soil Health Test Information Rev. 1.0

 Nitrogen savings per acre: This value represents the amount of nitrogen saved in dollars per acre when using the Haney Test compared to traditional testing measuring only NO3-N.

-Fertilizer Recommendations: This table provides recommended values for N, P2O5, and K2O in lbs per acre that your soil needs to produce your stated yield goal.
+Fertilizer Recommendations: This table provides recommended values for various plant essential nutrients in lbs per acre that your soil needs to produce your stated yield goal for a specific crop.
 You must provide a crop and yield goal for each sample in order to get recs.

 Any questions regarding soil health testing may be directed to Lance Gunderson at Lgunderson@wardlab.com.